GufNZ/highlightjs-jai/CONTRIBUTING.md

 ## Setup

-To build highlightjs-jai, you'll need the latest long term support (LTS) release of Node and yarn/npm.
+To build highlightjs-jai, you'll need the latest long term support (LTS) release of Node and npm.
 We recommend volta or nvm to manage multiple active Node versions.

 Start by cloning the source from GitHub:

     $ git clone https://github.com/GufNZ/highlightjs-jai.git

-Next, install the dependencies using `yarn` or `npm`:
+Next, install the dependencies using `npm`:

-    $ yarn

     $ npm i

 ## Test

 To execute the tests, open a terminal and type:

-    $ yarn run test

     $ npm t